 Rick Baker later developed a second invention using MEMS motion sensors including accelerometers, gyroscopes, and related sensing devices.

-This work was intended to improve the capture of movement information and further support personalized audio-visual instruction.
+This work was intended to improve the capture of movement information and further support computer-generated personalized audio-visual instruction.

 The invention later received patent protection in multiple countries including Australia, the United Kingdom, Canada, and the United States.